 Unlike large construction companies, small-scale contractors operate on shoestring budgets.
 They don’t have the financial pull to counteract operational challenges, expand their operation, or hire full-time experts that can help them fix deficient parts of their businesses.

-This is the reason why majority of contractors prefer a construction bond over alternatives such as a letter of credit.
+This is the reason why a majority of contractors prefer a construction bond over alternatives such as a letter of credit.

 Since surety bonds are fairly inexpensive, small-scale contractors will be able to stretch their working capital in order to ensure that they will finish the project and keep their businesses afloat.